The Safety Narrative

 The Jarry article operates within the aesthetic of independent institutional research — the university masthead, the academic byline, the preprint citation — while delivering a product comparison framed as a public health finding.
 The preprint it relied on was produced in part by a commercial AI health company whose affiliations were not disclosed.
 The communicator who amplified it is embedded in a government-funded advocacy infrastructure that has named AI as its next focus.
 The institution hosting it has material financial connections, through its research ecosystem, to the company whose product the article favorably ranked.

 One question the article does not ask is the most important one: why are people having mental health crises at two in the morning with no one to call except a chatbot?
 The answer is not a technology failure.
 It is a systemic one.
 Housing instability.
 Food insecurity.
 Inaccessible care.
 Undertreated trauma.
 The systematic neglect of people born into or pushed into severe psychological distress.
-The frame of the Jarry article is technical.
-The solution it proposes is regulatory.
-Neither the frame nor the solution touches the conditions that produce the suffering being described.
+The frame is technical.
+The solution is regulatory.
+Neither touches the ground where the suffering actually lives.

 The people most harmed by sycophantic AI are the same people most harmed by every other system that has treated them as subjects rather than as human beings owed care.
 Their suffering was the vehicle for this argument.
 They were not its concern.